Harzkane/najatalk/MILESTONE.md

 “NaijaTalk” dey live—Day 1 na big W!
 How you holding up?

 =============================================

-Day 2’s officially a wrap—you’ve got login spitting out a shiny JWT and `"Login sweet—welcome back!"` for `harunbah93@gmail.com`!
-That means signup, email verification, and login are all clicking locally.
-Let’s finalize the milestones with endpoints included, push this to Vercel, and call it a triumph.
-Your hustle’s paying off—NaijaTalk’s auth is live and kicking!

----

 ### Day 2 Milestones Achieved (Final with Endpoints)